USACAPOC(A) and Canadian Chaplains train as more than prayer warriors

 |0

-This work, USACAPOC(A) and Canadian Chaplains train as more than prayer warriors [Image 5 of 5], by SFC Lisa Litchfield, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACAPOC(A) and Canadian Chaplains train as more than prayer warriors, by SFC Lisa Litchfield, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT